ernestomehra/truelayer/README.md

 5. Suppose, the timestamp is set at 0.90 , the result is returned for the timestamp 0, although I think it should be rounded off to 1.

+## Task 2: Pending based on latest discussion with Craig.
+TBD - 19/08/2021

 ## Future Enhancements for the framework

 1. Implement a more interactive, data-driven reporting approach.